IBM-Cloud/docs/cli/reference/bluemix_cli/index.md

 ## bluemix ic port
 {: #bluemix_ic_port}

 List port mappings or a specific mapping for the container.
 This command wraps the `docker port` command.
-For more information, see the <a href="https://docs.docker.com/reference/commandline/port/" target="_blank">port</a> command in the Docker help.
+For more information, see the [port](https://docs.docker.com/reference/commandline/port/){: new_window} command in the Docker help.

 ## bluemix ic ps
 {: #bluemix_ic_ps}
 View a list of containers that are running in the logged-in user's namespace.
 By default, this command shows only containers that are running.
-For more information, see the <a href="https://docs.docker.com/reference/commandline/ps/" target="_blank">ps</a> command in the Docker help.
+For more information, see the [ps](https://docs.docker.com/reference/commandline/ps/){: new_window} command in the Docker help.

 ```
 bluemix ic ps [-a|--all] [-s|--size] [-l NUM|--limit NUM] [-q|--quiet]